austral-electronics/Xplorer/README.md

 For more information about the EFR32MG24 : [EFR32MG24 Website](https://docs.zephyrproject.org/latest/boards/seeed/xiao_mg24/doc/index.html), [EFR32MG24 Datasheet](https://www.silabs.com/documents/public/data-sheets/efr32mg24-datasheet.pdf), [EFR32xG24 Reference Manual](https://www.silabs.com/documents/public/reference-manuals/brd4187c-rm.pdf)

 The Xplorer CM5 hardware as no embbeded J-LINK OB Debugger but as an embedded UART Xmodem bootloader.
-To debug your software you can use a external dev kit connected to the USB-C, like the [Sparkfun Thing Plus Matter Kit](https://www.sparkfun.com/sparkfun-thing-plus-matter-mgm240p.html), the [EFR32xG24 Explorer Kit](https://www.silabs.com/documents/public/user-guides/ug533-xg24-ek2703a.pdf), or the [XIAO MG24](https://www.seeedstudio.com/Seeed-Studio-XIAO-MG24-p-6247.html).
+To debug your software you can use a external dev kit connected to the USB-C, like the [Sparkfun Thing Plus Matter Kit](https://www.sparkfun.com/sparkfun-thing-plus-matter-mgm240p.html), the [EFR32xG24 Explorer Kit](https://www.silabs.com/documents/public/user-guides/ug533-xg24-ek2703a.pdf), the [XIAO MG24](https://www.seeedstudio.com/Seeed-Studio-XIAO-MG24-p-6247.html), or the [Silicon LabsXGM240-RB4317A](https://www.silabs.com/development-tools/wireless/xgm240-rb4317a-xgm240p-module-radio-board?tab=overview).
 We recommend the Sparkfun solution, which has a very similar nomenclature.
 Only the name of the USB port will be changed for production.

 ### 4.10.2 - Pre-build Firmware <a name="4.10.2"></a> [📚](#0)